History of Washington, D.C. in Timeline

 In 1957, the Islamic Center of Washington opened, becoming the largest mosque in the Western Hemisphere at the time.

-In 1964, the Capital Beltway, Washington, D.C.'s highway loop, was constructed, geographically demarcating the area that is referred to as "Inside the Beltway".
+In 1964, the Capital Beltway, Washington D.C.'s highway loop, was constructed, leading to the idiom "Inside the Beltway" to describe discussions of national political issues.

 1964: First Electoral Votes

-April 4, 1968: Riots following Martin Luther King Jr.'s assassination
+April 4, 1968: Riots after Martin Luther King Jr.'s assassination

-During the violent 1968 race riots, Ben's Chili Bowl rose to prominence as a peaceful escape in Washington D.C.
+During the violent 1968 race riots in Washington, D.C., Ben's Chili Bowl rose to prominence as a peaceful escape.

 By 1970, the black population in Washington, D.C., reached a peak of 70%.

-In 1973, Congress enacted the District of Columbia Home Rule Act, which provided for an elected mayor and a 13-member council.
+In 1973, Congress enacted the District of Columbia Home Rule Act, which provided for an elected mayor and a 13-member council for the district.

-In 1973, the Home Rule Act was passed, devolving certain Congressional powers to an elected mayor and a 13-member Council of the District of Columbia.
+In 1973, the Home Rule Act devolved certain Congressional powers to an elected mayor and a 13-member Council of the District of Columbia.

-In 1975, Walter Washington became the first elected and first black mayor of Washington, D.C.
+In 1975, Walter Washington became the district's first elected and first black mayor.

 1976: Marine Corps Marathon Began

 In 2008, the Supreme Court of the United States held in District of Columbia v.
-Heller that the city's 1976 handgun ban violated the Second Amendment.
+Heller that the city's 1976 handgun ban violated the right to keep and bear arms as protected under the Second Amendment.

-In 1978, the District of Columbia Voting Rights Amendment was passed, aiming to grant D.C.
+In 1978, the District of Columbia Voting Rights Amendment was passed, which would have granted D.C.
 Congressional representation.

 In 1986, the District of Columbia Voting Rights Amendment expired without being ratified into law.

-In 1989, during Marion Barry's term as mayor, Washington Monthly magazine labeled Washington, D.C. "the worst city government in America".
+In 1989, during Marion Barry's tenure as mayor, Washington Monthly magazine labeled Washington, D.C. "the worst city government in America".

 In 1990, Black Protestants were the largest religious group in Washington, D.C.

-In 1995, at the start of Marion Barry's fourth term as mayor, Congress created the District of Columbia Financial Control Board to oversee all municipal spending.
+In 1995, at the start of Marion Barry's fourth term, Congress created the District of Columbia Financial Control Board to oversee all municipal spending.

-In 1998, Anthony Williams won the election for mayor, subsequently overseeing a period of urban renewal and budget surpluses for Washington, D.C.
+In 1998, Anthony Williams won election as mayor of Washington D.C. and oversaw a period of urban renewal and budget surpluses.

 In 2000, Catholics were the largest religious group in Washington, D.C.

-In 2001, the district regained control over its finances and the oversight board's operations were suspended.
+In 2001, Washington, D.C., regained control over its finances, and the oversight board's operations were suspended.

 2005: Poverty Level

-In 2005, 19% of Washington, D.C. residents were below the poverty level, which was higher than any state except Mississippi.
+In 2005, 19% of Washington, D.C., residents were below the poverty level, higher than any state except Mississippi.

-In 2006, half of Washington D.C. residents held at least a four-year college degree.
+In 2006, half of Washington, D.C. residents had at least a four-year college degree.

-In 2007, approximately one-third of Washington, D.C., residents were functionally illiterate, which was higher than the national average.
+In 2007, approximately one-third of Washington, D.C., residents were functionally illiterate, a rate higher than the national average.

 2008: Nationals Park Opening